Governance

 |---|---|---|

-| Blind phase | 20 minutes | 20 seconds to 30 days |
+| Question duration | 20 minutes | 20 seconds to 30 days |

-| Settlement raters | 3 | 3 to 100; Governance can raise the default settlement voter count and the allowed minimum for new rounds as rater supply, bounty value, and attack pressure grow; already-created questions and already-open rounds keep their snapshotted configuration. |
+| Settlement raters | 3 | 3 to 100; Governance can raise the default settlement voter count and the allowed minimum for new rounds as rater supply, bounty value, and attack pressure grow; the minimum remains at least 3 because RBTS settlement needs three participants.
+Already-created questions and already-open rounds keep their snapshotted configuration. |

 | Voter cap | 100 | 3 to 200 |